jbcodeforce/flink-udfs-catalog/sequence/README.md

 ## Usage

 The SEQUENCE function generates a sequence of numbers between a start and end value (inclusive).
-It can be used in combination with UNNEST to generate rows in Flink SQL.
+It can be used in combination with LATERAL TABLE to generate rows in Flink SQL.

 ### Example Usage